 All parcels will be sold by Auction ID.
-Minimum bids will be as stated per parcel and each raise will be in increments of at least \$100 until the close of the auction starting on February 19, 2011 at the stated time on Bid4Assets.com website.
-For a more detailed explanation of the bidding process, log on to www.bid4assets.com then click on "New Users" on the top right side of home page.
+Minimum bids will be as stated per parcel and each raise will be in increments of at least \$100 until the close of the auction starting on May 30, 2023 at the stated time on Bid4Assets.com website.
+For a more detailed explanation of the bidding process, log on to www.bid4assets.com.
 You may also bid by fax if you do not have access to the Internet.
-The Offline Bid Form is available at the Bid4Assets website or by directly contacting Bid4Assets or the Lake County Tax Collector's Office.
+The Offline Bid Form is available at the Bid4Assets website or by directly contacting Bid4Assets.
 More information and instructions are available by calling Bid4Assets 1-877-427-7387.